 Savefor later Page saved!
 You can go back to this later in your Diabetes and Me Close

-Here we talk about some of the key concerns and advice we give to people using sugary soft drinks and foods to treat their hypos.
+Here we talk about some of the key concerns and advice we give to people using sugary soft drinks and foods to treat their hypos

 Will the sugar content of my hypo treatment change and how will I know if it has?

-It's also likely that when a company does change the sugar content, there may be a time when both old and new recipes of the same product are on sale at the same time, as the old recipe sells out.
+It's also possible that when a company does change the sugar content, there may be a time when both old and new recipes of the same product are on sale at the same time, as the old recipe sells out.

-This means it's vital that if you use a sugary drink or food to treat a hypo that you regularly check the label of the product you use, to make sure you consume enough to treat a hypo.
+This means it's vital that if you use a sugary drink to treat a hypo that you regularly check the label of the product you use, to make sure you consume enough to treat a hypo.

 We know that people use lots of different products to treat their hypos.
 It is likely that the sugar content of these will change over time as well, so it’s important to check the label of your hypo treatment of choice regularly.